Configuring a custom webhook notifier

 You can configure alerts from IBM® NS1 Connect® to your preferred notification service using a custom webhook notifier.

 When an alert or monitoring notification is triggered, NS1 Connect sends a POST request to the webhook URL with details.
-The example below shows the request body of a PING monitoring alert sent to a custom webhook URL indicating the monitored endpoint is down.
+The following example shows the request body of a PING monitoring alert sent to a custom webhook URL to indicate that the monitored endpoint is down.

 {